mikediessner/environmental-conditions-BO/README.md

-# On the development and implementation of a Bayesian optimisation framework for expensive experiments and simulations with changing environmental conditions
+# On the development of a practical Bayesian optimisation algorithm for expensive experiments and simulations with changing environmental conditions
-Data and code associated with paper "On the development and implementation of a Bayesian optimisation framework for expensive experiments and simulations with changing environmental conditions" currently in review.
+Data and code associated with the paper "On the development of a practical Bayesian optimisation algorithm for expensive experiments and simulations with changing environmental conditions" currently in review.

 **Abstract:** Experiments in engineering are typically conducted in controlled